pivotal/docs-tap/namespace-provisioner/troubleshooting.hbs.md

 You might encounter one of the following errors:

-## Namespace selector malformed
+### Namespace selector malformed

 When using the [controller](#heading=h.fuuugva9krkd) and customizing the `namespace_selector` from `tap_values.yaml`, the match expression must be compliant with the [Kubernetes label selector](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#label-selectors).
-If it is not compliant, the Namespace provisioner controller would fail and log an error message in the controller logs.
+If it is not compliant, the Namespace Provisioner controller would fail and log an error message in the controller logs.

 For example, if the configured `namespace_selector` is as follows: